Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

 3. Select either CalDAV (for Calendar setup) or CardDAV (for Contacts setup), and enter the following fields:

-  - Server - Enter your Nextcloud server LAN URL (found in "Interfaces" in the Nextcloud service page on your Embassy), and add `/remote.php/dav` after `.local`
+  - Server - Enter your Nextcloud server LAN URL (found in "Interfaces" in the Nextcloud service page), and add `/remote.php/dav` after `.local`

-  - User name - Your Nextcloud user (Default is "embassy")
+  - User name - Your Nextcloud user (Default is "admin")

-  - Password - Your Nextcloud user's password (Default found in "Properties" in the Nextcloud service page on your Embassy)
+  - Password - Your Nextcloud user's password (Default found in "Properties" in the Nextcloud service page)

   - Description - Anything to describe this account, such as "Nextcloud CalDAV"